Research dissemination grants

 Target audiences may include people affected by dementia, professional carers and care home staff.
 This may include clinicians, nurses, psychologists and other allied health professions; as well as NHS employees, managers, commissioners and policy makers.

-Examples of dissemination activities
+Examples of research dissemination activities

 Alzheimer’s Society welcomes creative dissemination ideas.
 Dissemination activities may include: